-Note: My first novel, Farisa’s Crossing, will be released in early 2020.
+Note: My first novel, Farisa’s Crossing, will be released in spring 2021.

 Agility is a good thing, no doubt, and the Agile Manifesto isn’t unreasonable.
 Compared to a straw-man practice called “Waterfall”, Agile is notably superior.
 Yet, so much of Agile as-practiced is deeply harmful, and I don’t really think that the Agile/Waterfall dichotomy is useful in the first place.

 There’s a variety of Agile, called Scrum, that I’ve seen actually kill a company.
 By “kill”, I don’t mean “the culture wasn’t as good afterward”.
 Rather, I mean that its stock dropped by almost 90 percent in less than two years.

 What is Agile?